EBXFS15/uvc-from-bbb-sources/README.md

 # Option 3
 * Instead of taking the uvcvideo.ko from /opt/embedded/bbb/kernel/linux-dev-am33x-v3.18/drivers/media/usb/uvc repeat the steps from section 2.17 of the lab 1-1
 * Now the driver is the default driver on your board.
-* The green light shall be turned on after the reboot of the board and if the uvcvideo is loaded (if webcam is plugged in).
+* The green LED shall be turned on after the reboot of the board and if the uvcvideo is loaded (if webcam is plugged in).
-* As soon you load the ebx_monoitor.ko and you start to capture from the webcam the blue ligth will be turned on.
+* As soon you load the ebx_monoitor.ko and you start to capture from the webcam the blue LED will be turned on.